CodeAL1990/Javascript-animated-physics/README.md

 In Player, set image property to bull's id
-In Player draw, call drawImage on context with the initial 3 parameters to see the entire spritesheet drawn on canvas We will need the width and height of each individual sprite as a property In that sprite sheet, each sprite should be 255 in width and height, and you can assign them as spriteWidth and spriteHeight respectively inside Player(remember to place them above image property because image requires them for calculation)
+In Player draw, call drawImage on context with the initial 3 parameters to see the entire spritesheet drawn on canvas We will need the width and height of each individual sprite as a property In that sprite sheet, each sprite should be 255 in width and 256 in height, and you can assign them as spriteWidth and spriteHeight respectively inside Player(remember to place them above image property because image requires them for calculation)
 After the above, create width and height properties and set them to spriteWidth and spriteHeight respectively(just like Obstacle class, this will allow us to scale them if needed later)
 Now, you can add the next 2 parameters to the drawImage to squeeze the spritesheet within the values defined by those 2 parameters(dw, dh) using the width and height
 Obviously, we will need all 9 arguments/parameters to draw out a single sprite from the spritesheet